spandaai/Dissertation-Analysis/README.md

 ## Features

 - **Comprehensive Dissertation Evaluation**: Analyzes various aspects of dissertations, including structure, content quality, originality, and adherence to academic standards.
-- **Plagiarism Detection**: Utilizes advanced algorithms to detect potential plagiarism, ensuring the integrity of research work.
-- TO DO - **Apache Superset Analytics Integration**: Provides detailed visual analytics and dashboards through Apache Superset, enabling academic committees to track trends, identify common strengths and weaknesses, and make informed decisions.
 - **Customizable Evaluation Criteria**: Allows for the definition of specific evaluation parameters based on departmental or institutional standards, ensuring a tailored assessment approach.
 - **Automated Reporting**: Generates detailed reports summarizing the evaluation results, highlighting areas of excellence and suggesting improvements where necessary.
 - **Data-Driven Insights**: Uses collected data to inform curriculum development and enhance the overall quality of research training programs.